MaZderMind/dynamic-gstreamer-pipelines-cookbook/04-add-and-remove-network-source.md

 Bins of this kind are created and also linked.
 Then, again with 2 Seconds in between, the Source-Bins are removes again, before thw whole process starts over again.

-You should read [02-add-network-source.md](02-add-network-source.md) and [03-add-and-remove-source.md](03-add-and-remove-source.md)
-before this, because important Aspects that have been explained there are not repeated here.
+You should read [Adding RTP Network-Sources](02-add-network-source.md) and [Adding and Removing Sources](03-add-and-remove-source.md) before this, because important Aspects that have been explained there are not repeated here.

 The most important new Lines have been marked as such:

  1. In this Example we create a Bin to collect all the Elements that comprise the RTP-Source and manage them together.
-    This also helps avoid some of the Problems described in [03-add-and-remove-source.md](03-add-and-remove-source.md).
+    This also helps avoid some of the Problems described in [Adding and Removing Sources](03-add-and-remove-source.md).
     We also give the bin a unique name, so that it can be found by name again later.
 We could also store the Reference to the bin, depending on the use-case.